 South & East

-NHS Lothian, NHS Fife and NHS Forth Valley forms the South and East Region (SEAT) for Forensic Mental Health Services.
-The SEAT Forensic Small Team is the regular meeting of Forensic Services in the Region.
+NHS Lothian, NHS Fife and NHS Forth Valley forms the South and East Region for Forensic Mental Health Services.
 The Orchard Clinic is the regional medium secure unit in Edinburgh, it opened in 2000.

 Regional Clinical Lead: